 One way for businesses to act on their commitment to change is to partner with a nonprofit.
 When stakeholders see that your organization is regularly supporting a nonprofit, they will know that you’re truly dedicated to helping change the world.

-Receive help from motivated individuals
+Nonprofits can receive help from motivated individuals

 On the other end, partnering with a business gives nonprofits instant access to a large pool of employees who can: